-His prior book, Blindsided! is a #1 international bestseller, having hit the top spot on the Financial Times of London’s European Edition of Best Business Books.
+His first book, Blindsided! is a #1 international bestseller, having hit the top spot on the Financial Times of London’s European Edition of Best Business Books.
 It has been published in 80 countries and has been named one of the best business books of the year by a number of organizations.
 Soundview Executive Summaries selected it as one of the best business books and send a summary to 80,000 executives worldwide.

 Blindsided! examines why companies and industries are being blindsided, for example how Polaroid went bankrupt and Kodak was shaken by the rapid rise of digital photography or the music industry by digitized music downloading.